Back to Archive

 The Full Story

-On April 1, 1996, Taco Bell placed full-page ads in seven major US newspapers — including the New York Times and USA Today — announcing that they had purchased the Liberty Bell from the federal government as part of a corporate sponsorship program to help reduce the national debt.
+On April 1, 1996, Taco Bell placed full-page ads in seven major US newspapers — the New York Times, USA Today, Washington Post, Dallas Morning News, Boston Globe, Chicago Tribune, and Los Angeles Times — announcing that they had purchased the Liberty Bell from the federal government as part of a corporate sponsorship program to help reduce the national debt.
 It would henceforth be called 'the Taco Liberty Bell.'
-The National Park Service phone lines were overwhelmed.
-Journalists called for comments.
+The ad was written in the language of a sincere corporate press release.
+It quoted a real Taco Bell executive.
+There was no asterisk, no wink, no legal disclaimer.
+The Associated Press picked up the story and ran it straight for two hours before a reporter called Taco Bell's PR line to confirm.
+The National Park Service switchboard was overwhelmed with calls from genuinely outraged Americans.
 Congressional offices issued statements.
-The White House press secretary had to address it at a press briefing.
-Hundreds of thousands of Americans were genuinely outraged.
-At noon, Taco Bell revealed the joke — and simultaneously announced a real $50,000 donation to Liberty Bell preservation.
-The earned media was immeasurable.
+The White House press secretary addressed it from the podium at a daily briefing.
+At noon Eastern, Taco Bell announced the joke — and simultaneously donated $50,000 to Liberty Bell preservation.

 02